 Parliamentary Electoral Dialogue Spaces

-This programmatic option describes parliamentary electoral dialogues, which can bring together key parliamentary and political leaders in a country as well as electoral commissions, security forces and young leaders.
-Focus of such dialogue sessions are primarily electoral violence prevention (hate speech, codes of conduct for political parties etc.)
+This programmatic option describes parliamentary electoral dialogues, which can bring together a country’s key parliamentary and political leaders as well as electoral commissions, security forces and young leaders.
+Such dialogue sessions primarily focus on electoral violence prevention (hate speech, codes of conduct for political parties, etc.)

 ACTIVITY